mobily-enterprises/jsonreststores/README.md

     var managersCars = new ManagersCars();
     managersCars.protocolListen( 'HTTP', { app: app } );;

 This is an example where using JsonRestStores really shines: when you use `GET` to fetch a manager, the object's attribute `manager._children.managersCars` will be an array of all cars joined to that manager.
-Also, when yu use `GET` to fetch a car, the object's attribute `car._children.managerId` will be an object representing the correct manager.
+Also, when you use `GET` to fetch a car, the object's attribute `car._children.managerId` will be an object representing the correct manager.
 This is immensely useful in web applications, as it saves tons of HTTP calls for lookups.

 Fetching of nested data is achieved by SimpleDbLayerMixin by using [SimpleDbLayer's nesting abilities](https://github.com/mercmobily/simpledblayer#automatic-loading-of-children-joins), which you should check out.